3 surprising qualities and skills of successful accountants

 Technology helps build better accuracy, better control, and better efficiency.Johan van der Poel, Infina CEO & Co-founder

+The top accounting firms across America and Europe expect their employees to be techies, at least, to some degree.
 To move the industry forward, successful accountants must embrace technology, or at least be open to and aware of what’s ahead.

 Consider the evolution of the accounting profession: it used to be entirely done on paper, recorded in ledgers.
 The industry experienced a seismic shift with the advent of computers: they could store this information and use software that facilitated (and automated) accounting tasks.
 Excel became the go-to program for accountants.